-2022/2023 2 023/2024 18.
-Community Futures Yellowhead East Corporation Article of Association, 2015 requires each member to appoint 1 designate & 1 alternate to serve on the Board of Directors.
+2024/2025 2 023/2024 18.
+Community Futures Yellowhead East Corporation Article of Association, 2015 requires each member to appoint 1 designate & 1alternate to serve on the Board of Directors.
 Maximum term is 8 years.
 Vision is to promote and assist in the economic development, diversification and stabilization of the Yellowhead East region.
 Meetings are monthly commencing at 1 p.m., on the 3rd Thursday in Whitecourt.
 Meetings may conflict with Barrhead & District FCSS meetings.
-CFYE meeting compensation and mileage amounts are paid to the County and the County rates are paid to the County Council representative. • Schatz Alternate • Preugschas • Alternate • 19.
+CFYE meeting compensation and mileage amounts are paid to the County and the County rates are paid to the County Council representative. • Alternate • Schatz Alternate Preugschas 19.
 Economic & Community Development Committee Bylaw No. 10-2010 requires appointment of 3 Members of Council and 2 Public Members.
-Expectation is to meet a minimum of 5 times per year Kleinfeldt Preugschas Schatz Non-Elected Colleen Stein Gunnar Kronstedt Non-Elected • 20.
+1 yr appointment of all members Chair elected by members (historically it is recommended that chair is an elected official) • • Non-Elected • Kleinfeldt Preugschas Schatz Non-Elected Colleen Stein Tyson Bergsma 20.
 Emergency Advisory Committee Bylaw No. 2-2022 automatically appoints all Members of Council to this committee.
 No annual appointments are necessary.
-All Members of Coun Bylaw No. 2-2022 cil appointed by 21.
-GROWTH Alberta (Grizzly Regional Economic Development Alliance) Society Bylaw requires the appointment of 1 Council Member and 1 Council Member as an alternate.
-Current Society members are County of Barrhead, Woodlands County, Lac Ste Anne County, Town of Swan Hills, Town of Mayerthorpe.
-Board Meetings are normally held the 4th Monday of each month in the various member communities on a rotating basis (to be reviewed) County rates are paid for regular meetings.
-PreugschasAlternateLane NOTE: County Withdrew from GROWTH May 2, 2023 22.
-Intermunicipal Collaboration Framework (ICF) Committees • Bylaw 1-2020 - Town of Barrhead - 2 elected officials + 1 alternate Drozd Kleinfeldt Lane (Alternate) Bylaw 3-2020 - Woodlands County - 3 elected officials Bylaw 5-2020 - Sturgeon County - 3 elected officials Drozd Properzi Preugschas Drozd Bylaw 3-2020 - Sturgeon County - 3 elected officials Bylaw 3-2021 - Lac Ste Anne County - 2 elected officials Lane Preugschas Drozd Bylaw 4-2021 - Westlock County - 2 elected officials Schatz Properzi Kleinfeldt
+All Members of Counc Bylaw No. 2-2022 il appointed by 21.
+Intermunicipal Collaboration Framework (ICF) Committees Bylaw 1-2020 - Town of Barrhead - 2 elected officials + 1 alternate Bylaw 3-2020 - Woodlands County - 3 elected officials Bylaw 5-2020 - Sturgeon County - 3 elected officials Drozd Kleinfeldt Lane (Alternate) Drozd Properzi Preugschas Drozd Lane Preugschas Bylaw 3-2021 - Lac Ste Anne County - 2 elected officials Bylaw 4-2021 - Westlock County - 2 elected officials Drozd Schatz Properzi Kleinfeldt